iPsychonaut/EGEP/README.md

 ```

 ### Pipeline Details
+The exonerate_clinker.nf pipeline processes fungal genomic assemblies and a set of gene sequencse to produce a clinker diagram, leveraging blast and exonerate to locate and find genes of interest.
+ - MORE DETAILS TO COME

-This pipeline processes fungal genomic assemblies to produce a dated phylogenetic tree, leveraging BUSCO orthologs and robust phylogenomic methods.
+The shared_tree.nf pipeline processes fungal genomic assemblies to produce a dated phylogenetic tree, leveraging BUSCO orthologs and robust phylogenomic methods.
  - Steps 1–6: Start with fungal assemblies, identify and filter BUSCO orthologs using compleasm, and extract shared sequences for concatenation.
 This ensures only high-quality, conserved markers are used.
  - Step 7: Infer gene trees for each BUSCO locus by first splitting the concatenated FASTA with split_busco_loci.py, then aligning with MAFFT and inferring trees with IQ-TREE.
 This enables concordance factor analysis later.
  - Steps 8–9: Align concatenated sequences with MAFFT, then clean with TrimAl (-gt 0.8, -st 0.1, -cons 60) to reduce noise from annotation errors or gaps, as suggested by Dr. Jason Slot.